NumesSanguis/Blender-ZMQ-add-on/README.md

 **without** freezing the interface (publisher-subscriber pattern).

 ## Update
+- v1.2.1 (2022-11-13) - Fixed Python libraries (`pyzmq`) not findable when installed in userspace
+    - On **Windows**, pip installed libraries might be installed outside the Blender dir.
+      When failing to import a library, an extra import attempt adds `site.getusersitepackages()` to `sys.path`.
+        - Blender on Windows might be installed under: `C:\Program Files\Blender Foundation\Blender 3.3\3.3\python\bin\python.EXE`.
+          However, even when referring to this binary, libraries might still be installed under e.g.
+          `C:\users\{user}\appdata\roaming\python\python310\site-packages`
 - v1.2 (2022-11-01) - Now supports **Blender version 2.93 LTS and 3.3 LTS**!
 Changes:
     - No Blender restart required anymore
     - Python binary has to be accessed from `sys.executable` from v2.93 (rather than `bpy.app.binary_path_python`)
     - Slightly refracted code in `PIPZMQ_OT_pip_pyzmq`
     - Blender < 2.93 functioning unchanged
     - Test scripts moved under `utils/`
-- v1.1 (2020-02-10)
+- v1.1 (2020-02-10) - **Blender 2.81+ pip support**.
+Changes:
-    - **Blender 2.81+ pip support**: In Blender 2.81 pip is enabled by default.
+    - In Blender 2.81 pip is enabled by default.
 This update takes that behavior into account.
-If the `Enable pip & install pyzmq` button fails, it still executes `ensurepip.bootstrap()`.
+        - If the `Enable pip & install pyzmq` button fails, it still executes `ensurepip.bootstrap()`.
 Restart Blender and try again, it will work this time (on Windows make sure you run with admin rights).

 ## Overview
 Blender is very powerful software, but if you run your own code that's a bit heavy, you quickly make the interface